YanzhaoW/Neuland_sim/README.md

 ### Simulation macro file

-To make a simulation macro run successfully, following steps need to be done in order:
+The file `sim1.C` in the folder `macros/` is an example of a simple simulation macro file, the main components of the code can be explained in the following parts:

 1. Instantiation of `FairRunSim`: